crucial-project/dso/README.md

 More precisely, the synchronization contract of every Creson object `o` is that `o` is atomic, aka. [linearizable](https://en.wikipedia.org/wiki/Linearizability).
 In Java, this means that for every method `m`, `m` is called as `synchronized(o){o.m}`.

-## Deployment
+## Usage

-To run Creson, a server is provided together with a bash script to launch it.
+Creson relies on a client-server architecture.
+The current server implementation is based on [Infinispan](http://infinispan.org/).
 To build an archive containing the server, use the `mvn package` at the root of the project.
 The resulting archive, named `infinispan-creson-server-*.tar.gz`, is located in `server/target`.
+Then, to launch the server run the script `server.sh` from the root of the archive.

+Every class used by a client, e.g., the `Hero` class above, should be known at the server.
+This requires to add the appropriates `.class` files or jars to the classpath of the server.
+Alternatively, the server can dynamically load new jars (by default, they should be located in `/tmp`).

-Some examples in conjunction with AWS Lambda are available in the [slambda](https://github.com/otrack/slambda) project.
+Some examples of Creson in conjunction with AWS Lambda are available in the [slambda](https://github.com/otrack/slambda) project.
-In addition, a server that you can remotely call is available in EC2 at the address `creson.otrack.org`.
+To run them, clone the project, build a jar using `mvn package` then add it to `/tmp`.

 ## How to deploy Creson in Amazon EC2 ?

-Creson comes with a server program named `org.infinispan.creson.Server` and available under `src/test`.
-To use this program, a shell script is provided in `src/test/bin`.
-The script is designed for AWS EC2, but can be adapted easily for other purposes.
+The server shell script can be used with AWS EC2.

-Creson is built atop [Infinispan](http://infinispan.org/), the distributed in-memory key/value store of RedHat.
-As such, it relies on the [JGroups](http://www.jgroups.org/) stack for discovery and communication.
+Internally, Creson uses Infinispan which itself relies on the [JGroups](http://www.jgroups.org/) stack for discovery and communication.
 To deploy one or more servers in EC2, Creson uses the S3 ping facility of JGroups.

 The configuration file for the server is `jgroups-creson-ec2.xml`.